-- 5.5.12 Mandatory conditions require the adoption of a proof of age scheme.
+- 5.5.10 The sale of alcohol to children and young persons under the relevant age is a criminal offence, often resulting in harm to the children and young persons concerned and disturbance and nuisance to local residents and businesses.
+The Licensing Authority will therefore expect licensed premises to have adequate controls in place to prevent under age sales of alcohol to children and young persons. - 5.5.11 The Licensing Authority recognises that Lincolnshire County Council Trading Standards Service, as part of its responsibilities and duties under legislation controlling the sale of age restricted products including alcohol, provides advice and guidance on the controls and systems that may be adopted to help prevent such sales.
+The Licensing Authority also recognises that in liaison with the Police, the Trading Standards Service conducts covert test purchasing exercises in response to complaints and information received to check compliance with the law. - 5.5.12 Mandatory conditions require the adoption of a proof of age scheme.
 The Licensing Authority commends a scheme such as the British Retail Consortium's Proof of Age Standards Scheme (PASS), the "Challenge 21" scheme, "Challenge 25" scheme or any locally or nationally approved scheme.
 All staff engaged in the sale or supply of alcohol should be fully trained in the application of any policy adopted. - 5.5.13 The Designated Premises Supervisor at a licensed premises is legally responsible for ensuring that the supply of alcohol at the premises is carried on in accordance with the age verification policy.
-13The policy must require individuals who appear to the responsible person to be under 18 years of age (or such older age as may be specified in the policy) to produce on request, before being served alcohol, identification bearing their photograph, date of birth and either: - a) a holographic mark, or - b) an ultraviolet feature. - 5.5.14 The body responsible for the interests of children is:
+14The policy must require individuals who appear to the responsible person to be under 18 years of age (or such older age as may be specified in the policy) to produce on request, before being served alcohol, identification bearing their photograph, date of birth and either: - a) a holographic mark, or - b) an ultraviolet feature. - 5.5.14 The body responsible for the interests of children is:

-The Lincolnshire Safeguarding Children Board which is contactable through Lincolnshire County Council.
+The Lincolnshire Safeguarding Children Partnership which is contactable through Lincolnshire County Council.